WATCH THE VIDEO AND MEET THE HALF MOON JUG BAND

 In 2015, the band released its fifth full-length album “Don’t Bore Us Get to the Chorus,” following 2013’s “North Pond Hermit Sessions,” 2009’s “Get the Show on the Road,” 2005’s “Jug Band Army,” 2003’s “Christmas On Exchange Street” and 2001’s “Space Man in a Jug Band.”

 TROY R. BENNETT, known as “The Van Gogh of the Banjo” founded the HMJB in in his bedroom in November 1997.
 He plays guitar, banjo, harmonica, tin whistle and does the majority of the singing.
 He likes the Red Sox, obsolete cameras and 78 rpm records.

 “Frost” STEVE BREWER was the only person to answer the ad in the paper.
 He plays bass, saxophone, sings harmony and rocks out on the kazoo.
 He looks forward to quiet evenings at home, moonlit kayaking trips, playing (music) with himself in the cellar and whining.

-DEAN “The Mean Drumming Machine” CLEGG is the newest member of the band, though he used to play in the same high school rock band as Troy.
+DEAN “Clean Fill” CLEGG is the newest member of the band, though he used to play in the same high school rock band as Troy.
 He gives tours of Joshua Chamberlain’s house in Brunswick, Maine and enjoys a fine cigar from time to time.
 Dean wants you to know that if you liked it then you should have put some cheese on it.

 The Half Moon Jug Band is one of the most entertaining shows I have ever had the pleasure of experiencing!
 They mix incredible musical ability with side-splitting comedy into a one-of-a-kind stage show.
 This makes them a true triple threat of entertainment.
 They are a guaranteed hit!